brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 ## Running the Examples

 ### Method 1 (BrightScript - Recommended)
-1. Copy `autorun.brs` to the root of your BrightSign player's SD card
+1. Copy `autorun.brs` (from this directory) to the root of your BrightSign player's SD card.
-2. Power on or restart your BrightSign player
+2. Power on or restart your BrightSign player.
-3. The device will automatically configure LDWS and reboot if necessary
+3. The device will automatically configure LDWS and reboot if necessary.
-4. Access the web interface at `http://<device-ip>/` with password "brightsign_ldws_2024"
+4. Access the web interface at `http://<device-ip>/` with your configured password.

 ### Method 2 (Node.js)
-1. Ensure your BrightSign player supports Node.js applications
+1. Ensure your BrightSign player supports Node.js applications.
-2. Copy `index.js` and `autorun-nodejs.brs` to the root of your BrightSign player's SD card
+2. Copy both `javascript/autorun.brs` and `javascript/index.js` to the root of your BrightSign player's SD card.
-3. Rename `autorun-nodejs.brs` to `autorun.brs` (or use the provided file as a reference)
-4. Power on or restart your BrightSign player
+3. Power on or restart your BrightSign player.
-5. Access the web interface at `http://<device-ip>/` with password "nodejs_ldws_2024"
+4. Access the web interface at `http://<device-ip>/` with your configured password.

-### Method 3 (Registry)
+### Method 3 (Registry - Not recommended)
-1. Copy `registry.brs` to the root of your BrightSign player's SD card (rename to `autorun.brs`)
+1. Copy `registry-config/autorun.brs` to the root of your BrightSign player's SD card.
-2. Power on or restart your BrightSign player
+2. Power on or restart your BrightSign player.
-3. Manually restart the device or network service for changes to take effect
+3. Manually restart the device or network service for changes to take effect.
-4. Access the web interface at `http://<device-ip>:80/`
+4. Access the web interface at `http://<device-ip>:80/`.

 ## Accessing the LDWS Web Interface